JGrana01/huetil/README.md

 and set the color of a light based on Low (red), medium (yellow) or good (green).
 The other script, hueshowload can be run on both an Asuswrt-Merlin router or Linux box.
 It will change the color of a light to green (load average ok), yellow (getting busy) and red (CPU's are quite busy!

 ## Installation Process

 When huetil installs, it checks/downloads apps it needs (jq, column), sets up the configuration directory with a config file (huetil.conf).
 It then attempts to get the Philips Hue Hub IP address and if successful, set's that in the .conf file.
+With Linux/Raspberry Pi, huetil uses the arp-scan program.
+If it is not installed on the system, huetil will install it.

 If it can't determine the IP address of the hue bridge, the user will need to find it and put the information in ~huetil/huetil.con

-Before huetil can issue commands to the Hue Bridge, it requires and authenticated username (aka hash). huetil install will ask the user if it wants to attempt to get one from the bridge.
+Before huetil can issue commands to the Hue Bridge, it requires and authenticated username API token (aka hash). huetil install will ask the user if it wants to attempt to get one from the bridge. huetil follows the Philips recommended username notation of "program name#uniqueid". huetil is the "program name" and the uniqid is the MAC address (without :'s) of eth0.

-This requires the user to first press the round "link" button on the top of the Hue Bridge, then press Enter when prompted by install.
+To begin the token generation, it requires the user to first press the round "link" button on the top of the Hue Bridge, then press Enter when prompted by install.
+You will have approx. 20-30 seconds between the Hue Bridge button press and then pressing Enter.

 If successful, it populates the ApiHash (username) in huetil.conf. huetil is now ready for use.
 If the user decides to do this later or it fails, they can attempt it again with huetil by executing: